 Technically speaking, you are dressing the blade when it has gone dull, and you sharpen it again.
 The reason why the blade goes dull is basically that the soft metal bond that keeps the diamonds of the blade in place melts over the diamonds.
 When these diamonds are covered, they can’t cut through any material (concrete, tile, stone, etc.).
 But if you sharpen it again, you can extend its life expectancy.
 Shortly, to sharpen a diamond saw blade is to run it through a rough enough material that will abrade the metal away in order to expose the diamonds again without damaging them.

 If you are not a professional or you simply have never done this before, your best option is to use a diamond blade dressing stone or rubbing stone.
-It is moderately thick, narrow bar of stone with a specific level of hardness and abrasiveness.
-A grinding wheel or a tool made of silicon carbine can work too, if you happen to have one at home.
+It is a moderately thick, narrow bar of stone with a specific level of hardness and abrasiveness.
+A grinding wheel or a tool made of silicon carbide can work too, if you happen to have one at home.
 For example, fire bricks are usually made of 90% silicon carbide, and an obsidian can be used to freshen up the blade to prevent it from getting too dull.
 In some cases, you can use a cinder block as a makeshift dressing stone.

 How to change a wet saw blade